 - Gaiters: We wore gaiters to keep the mud and rocks out.
 They were very handy but not a requirement.

-- Trekking poles: We used trekking poles and it helped tremendously on both the way up and down.
+- Trekking poles: We used trekking poles and they helped tremendously on both the way up and down.

 - Thermal layers: pack thermal layers for sleeping at base camp and for the summit ascent.
 It gets very cold.